- Speak with us

 Precision medicine starts here

 Join us at the Association for Molecular Pathology (AMP) Annual Meeting & Expo from November 7–9, 2019 in Baltimore, Maryland.
 AMP is the leading organization in the field of molecular and genomic laboratory medicine, and their annual meeting is an important gathering of the international molecular diagnostics community.

 We're looking forward to seeing you at the meeting.
-In the meantime, we invite you to review the materials we presented at past AMP meetings and reach out to our scientists with any questions or requests via the "talk to a scientist" link below.
+In the meantime, we invite you to review the materials we presented at past AMP meetings and reach out to us with any questions or requests via the "speak with us" link below.

 AMP 2019: workshops and posters

 Workflow solutions for streamlining your assays using challenging samples

 Spatial analysis of immune response reveals patient stratification independent of molecular subtype and PD-L1 expression